Munkebo

 Munkebo is a town in central Denmark, located in Kerteminde Municipality in the Region of Southern Denmark on the island of Funen.
 It was also the site of the municipal council of the abolished Munkebo Municipality.
-The town had a population of 5,571 as at 1 January 2022.
+The town had a population of 5,423 as of 1 January 2025.

+Trade

 Odense Steel Shipyard was located in Munkebo.

+Sport

+Munkebo Speedway Club is a motorcycle speedway club located at the Munkebo Speedway Center, on the western outskirts of Munkebo, on Garbækstoften 20.